wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 = 0.2.4 =

 You can now add images to your rotator using WordPress' new 3.5 Media Uploader.
 We've also added better responsive support and fixed a few bugs related to linking images.

+= 0.2.5 =

+Now you can set your links to nofollow.
+Also no more disappearing links!
+This was happening to some users when they tried to add or remove images and when changing the image order.
+This bug has been fixed.
+The plugin mark-up has been optimized and requires less javascript.